ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The client instance then makes a request to the `as_uri` as described in {{request}}, with the value of `referrer` passed as an HTTP Referer header field and the `access` reference passed unchanged into the `access` array in the `access_token` portion of the request.
 The client instance MAY request additional resources and other information.

-In this non-normative example, the client instance is requesting a single access token using the opaque access reference `FWWIKYBQ6U56NL1` received from the RS in addition to the `dolphin-metadata` that the client instance has been configured with out of band.
+In the following non-normative example, the client instance is requesting a single access token using the opaque access reference `FWWIKYBQ6U56NL1` received from the RS in addition to the `dolphin-metadata` that the client instance has been configured with out of band.

 ~~~ http-message
 POST /tx HTTP/1.1